 There are several risks associated with transactions in options.
 For example, there are significant differences between the securities markets and the options markets that could result in an imperfect correlation among these markets, causing a given transaction not to achieve its objectives.
-A decision as to whether, when and how to use options involves the exercise of skill and judgment, and any transaction may be unsuccessful to some degree because of market behavior or unexpected events.
+A decision as to whether, when and how to use options involves the exercise of skill and judgment, and even a well-conceived transaction may be unsuccessful to some degree because of market behavior or unexpected events.
 The ability of the Fund to utilize options successfully will depend on the Investment Adviser's ability to predict pertinent market investments, which cannot be assured.
 Although the Investment Adviser will attempt to take appropriate measures to minimize the risks relating to the Fund's writing of put and call options, there can be no assurance that the Fund will succeed in any option-writing program it undertakes.

 Investment Restrictions.
-The Fund has adopted certain fundamental investments policies designed to limited investment risk and maintain portfolio diversification.
-Under the 1940 Act, a fundamental policy may not be changed without the vote of a majority, as defined in the 1940 Act, of the outstanding voting securities of the Fund (voting together as a single class subject to class approval rights of any preferred shares).
+The Fund has adopted certain fundamental investments policies designed to limit investment risk and maintain portfolio diversification.
+Fundamental policies may not be changed without the vote of a majority, as defined in the 1940 Act, of the outstanding voting securities of the Fund (voting together as a single class subject to class approval rights of any preferred shares).
 The Fund may become subject to rating agency guidelines that are more limiting than its current investment restrictions in order to obtain and maintain a desired rating on its preferred shares, if any.

-Neither the Fund's investment objective nor, except as expressly listed under "Investment Restrictions," any of its policies are fundamental, and each may be modified by the Board without shareholder approval.
+The Fund's investment objectives are not fundamental and may be modified by the Board without shareholder approval.